modularml/mojo/stdlib/docs/vision.md

 - **Portability by default.** The use of MLIR enables portability across a variety of platforms without writing per-platform code in the standard library.

-- **The standard library does not have special privileges.** Standard Library types are not special and do not enjoy elevated privileges over user-contributed code.
+- **The standard library does not have special privileges.** standard library types are not special and do not enjoy elevated privileges over user-contributed code.
 This empowers Mojicians to create primitives equally as expressive as core language primitives.

-- **Fully utilize available hardware.** The Standard Library should not inhibit using any available hardware on the system.
+- **Fully utilize available hardware.** The standard library should not inhibit using any available hardware on the system.
 On the contrary, standard library primitives will enable users to maximize the utility of all available system hardware.

-- **Standard Library features prioritize AI workload optimizations.** Mojo ultimately aims to be a multi-purpose programming language used to solve problems in the systems programming domain.
+- **standard library features prioritize AI workload optimizations.** Mojo ultimately aims to be a multi-purpose programming language used to solve problems in the systems programming domain.
 However, we will prioritize standard library features and optimizations that improve the state of the art for AI.

-## What's Not in the Vision
+## What's not in the vision

 We reject the following vision statements, and the reasoning for each is written inline.